Diamondbacks vs. Red Sox Player Props Betting Odds

 Gurriel Stats

-- Gurriel has collected 54 hits with 14 doubles, two triples, eight home runs and 13 walks.
-He has driven in 28 runs with one stolen base.
+- Gurriel has 54 hits with 14 doubles, two triples, eight home runs, 13 walks and 28 RBI.
+He's also stolen one base.

 Gurriel Recent Games